 At CES 2017, we saw too many consumer devices that were made “smart” for absolutely no reason.
 It’s heartening to see at IoT Evolution Expo that many companies have realized that it’s all about the user experience.

-For any IoT application, it’s critical to consider the use case and the end-user.
+For any IoT application, it’s critical to consider the Applications and the end-user.
 What value is actually being added?
-Then, there needs to be a means of rapidly prototyping and testing the use case.
-This allows for feedback from potential users to refine the product or potentially show that the use case isn’t worth pursuing.
+Then, there needs to be a means of rapidly prototyping and testing the Applications.
+This allows for feedback from potential users to refine the product or potentially show that the Applications isn’t worth pursuing.
 Rapid prototyping through simulation of devices can also keep costs low and speed up time to market.

 However, there’s still huge room for improvement among IoT companies.
 Despite the realization that the focus needs to be on the user, many of the interfaces seem like they haven’t been updated in over a decade.